Participate as a Volunteer

 Coastal and River Clean-Ups

 Join Smith River Alliance help keep our coastal areas and Smith River clean of trash and debris.
 Volunteers help cleanup trash from daily visitors, illegally dumped trash and abandoned encampments on public lands.

 We organize several cleanups every year throughout Del Norte, focusing on the California coast and various parts of the Smith River.
 Our early programming focused on cleaning up illegal dumping along the Smith River with students from Humboldt State University.

 We are now leading and planning cleanups throughout the County of Del Norte working with our state and national partners, as well as local government.
-Our programming is funded through private donors, River Guardians Program and the WHALE TAILS Grant Program.
+Our programming is funded through private donors, River Guardians Program and the WHALE TAIL Grant Program.

 Invasive Plant Removal

 Volunteers are always needed for removing noxious and invasive plants throughout the Smith River National Recreation Area.
 From areas along the Smith River to the banks of Rock Creek Ranch off of South Fork, we always need help with volunteers helping to manual remove and dispose of these plants.